Brand Equity Definition

 A brand can charge higher than the market price when it has positive brand equity as customers are ready to pay a premium for your brand.
 The additional value that customers pay in the name of brand equity will boost your profit margins.

 Brand equity gives rise to brand loyalty, which makes a customer stick to a particular brand, thereby increasing the market share.

 Brand equity gives the opportunity to a company to spread its business into new products and new geographies by using the positive brand name that already exists.

 Brand Equity Example

-Porsche is a brand with a very strong equity in the automobile sector.
+Porsche is a brand with very strong equity in the automobile sector.
 It has built a strong image and has built its brand equity by the use of high-quality materials as well as unique designs.
 Porsche has gained the image of a luxury brand and is not just a product but has become an experience.
-Porsche ranked second when compared to some popular brands such Mercedes and BMW.
+Porsche ranked second when compared to some popular brands such as Mercedes and BMW.